clojure-doc/clojure-doc.github.io/content/md/articles/tutorials/introduction.md

 > and in this document we use "`; ⇒`" (for trailing comments) and
 > "`;; ⇒`" (for comments on their own line) to indicate what the
 > previous expression evaluates to.
+>
+> Code samples shown with a blue outline around them are interactive:
+> the box containing the code is editable and the box containing the
+> output/result will automatically update as you edit the code.
+These
+> examples are powered by [Klipse](https://github.com/viebel/klipse).

 This introduction is a whirlwind tutorial of most of the basics of Clojure.
 Its goal is to rapidly get you familiar with the core